hepcat72/featureProximity/README.md

 # featureProximity.pl version 3.8
-Copyright 2017

 Robert W. Leach

 Created: 11/2/2011
-Last Modified: Thu Mar 16 16:16:22 2017

-* WHAT IS THIS: This script takes an input data file with chromosomal coordinates and a feature file also with chromosomal coordinates (and optional sample IDs) and reports the closest feature to each pair of input coordinates.
+* **WHAT IS THIS**: This script takes an input data file with chromosomal coordinates and a feature file also with chromosomal coordinates (and optional sample IDs) and reports the closest feature to each pair of input coordinates.
 Both the input file